RTEMS/rtems-docs/cpu-supplement/arm.rst

 Count Leading Zeroes Instruction
 --------------------------------

-The ARMv5 and later has the count leading zeroes ``clz`` instruction which could be used to speed up the find first bit operation.
+The ARMv5 and later instruction sets have the count leading zeroes ``clz`` instruction which could be used to speed up the find first bit operation.
 The use of this instruction should significantly speed up the scheduling associated with a thread blocking.
 This is currently not used.

 Floating Point Unit
 -------------------